-It rained all night and battered the little wooden hut we had rented in Stavanager but had eased off in the morning.
+It rained all night and battered the little wooden hut we had rented in Stavanger but had eased off in the morning.
 Just as we got to Preikestolen, it started to rain again.

-So far we’d been saved the embarrassment of wearing our lovely rain coats, sadly no more!
-Hiking Preikestolen was cold (even with the exertion of climbing), we wore lots of thin layers which were easily removable but it was still quite cold if you sat still for too long!
+So far we’d been saved the embarrassment of wearing our lovely raincoats, sadly no more!
+Hiking Preikestolen (Pulpit Rock) was cold (even with the exertion of climbing), we wore lots of thin layers which were easily removable but it was still quite cold if you sat still for too long!

 I recommend a mix of short and long sleeves with light cotton materials.

 Preikestolen is one of Norway’s most popular tourist hikes receiving approximately 200,000 visitors a year.
 If you climb it during the day and in the summer months, it is BUSY.